Houayheuang Xayabouly

-Houayheuang Xayabouly (born November 4, 1988) known as Muay, is a Laotian environmental and human rights activist.
+Houayheuang "Muay" Xayabouly (born November 4, 1988) is a Laotian environmental and human rights activist.
 She is currently serving a 5 year prison sentence for criminal defamation and distributing anti-state propaganda.
 Her case has been taken by journalists as characteristic for the repressive climate of Laos's regime.

 Life

-Muay was born on November 4, 1988 in Phonthong District, Champassak Province, as the third child and only daughter of wealthy parents.
+Muay was born on November 4, 1988, in Phonthong District, Champassak Province, as the third child and only daughter of wealthy parents.
 After studying tourism, she started working as a tour guide.
 She also opened a shop for traditional clothes.

 Muay's activism began in 2017, when she posted a Facebook video about a new toll being charged to cross a bridge connecting Laos with Thailand, especially about connections between the company that had built the bridge and the Laotian government.
 In response, the government held a press conference where it announced no more tolls would be collected, but the construction company did not change the collection practices.
 In 2018, she again posted a video about the buying and selling of official positions, taking her brother's case as an example.
-She organised a concert protesting against this corruption, which took place on October 15, 2018 in Savannakhet, but was shut down by police.
+She organised a concert protesting against this corruption, which took place on October 15, 2018, in Savannakhet, but was shut down by police.
 Following these posts, she was fired from her job as a tour guide due to government pressure on her employer.

 She then began posting about the harsh competition Laotian businesses faced from Chinese competitors.
 She especially highlighted the selling of land to Chinese enterprises for the construction of banana plantations, which affected the large portion of the Laotian population that depends on agriculture.
 She also criticised the labour conditions on these plantations, where the contamination of land by chemicals, including Prochloraz, led to water becoming undrinkable and land inarable.
 In response, the Laotian government announced that citizens who spread untrue information on social media would be prosecuted.